yassinelar/AutoCompleteApi/README.md

 To implement an <em> approximate suggestion </em> logic by measuring the similarity between the input query and the queries stored and defining a threshold to determine whether the words can be considered as similar or not.

-To start the api, clone the project and change the fileName in src/main/java/com/example/searchEngine/PrefixTreeNode.java to the csv file path.
+To start the api, clone the project and change the fileName in src/main/resources/application.properties with your csv file path then run the project.